| Tracks of the New York City Subway

 passenger) and the interpretation of the train operators' horn or whistle

-signals.
 There's also a glossary of the most

 common jargon.
 What's that striped board called that hangs over the